 Ideal duration to explore Bentota: 1 day

-4. Colombo – The capital city
+4. Colombo – The Capital City

+Wondering which is one of the most beautiful places to visit in Sri Lanka?
+Head to the capital of Sri Lanka, Colomobo.
 Making the eyes glint with all its glam, this cosmopolitan city of Sri Lanka is both its financial and commercial capital.
 Colombo has been under the rule of Dutch, Portuguese, and British, and thus a terrific blend of all these cultures can be seen in various corners of the city.

 Best things to do in Colombo: Shopping, beach hopping, heritage walk, and museum visits